mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 In my first meeting with WebAgency's team, I asked how long they expected my project to take.
 They said it was up to me.
 I might love their first pitch, or I could reject everything for weeks.
 That was sensible, so I didn't push for a more exact timeline.

 I mistakenly let that loose attitude carry into the development work.
-I should have pressed the developers to share estimates of each task and asked them to revisit scope if the work ballooned far beyond our expectations.
+I should have pressed the developers to share estimates of each task and asked them to revisit the scope if the work ballooned far beyond our expectations.
 That would have prevented situations like [the five-week refactoring quest](#the-one-week-task-that-took-five-weeks) that was only supposed to take a few days.

 ### Require a shared view of billable hours